-Anastasia Denisova is a Lecturer in Journalism at CAMRI, University of Westminster.
-Before starting her academic career, she worked as a journalist in Russia for over a decade in the capacity of television news editor and reporter for NTV Broadcasting company, editor at Aeroflot Inflight magazine, and a freelance reporter and columnist for the major magazines, including GEO, Conde Nast Traveler, Vogue, Marie Claire and many others.
+Anastasia Denisova is a Senior Lecturer in Journalism at CAMRI, University of Westminster.
+Before starting her academic career, she worked as a journalist in Russia for over a decade in the capacity of television news editor and reporter for NTV Broadcasting company, editor at Aeroflot Inflight magazine, and a freelance reporter and columnist for GEO, Conde Nast Traveler, Vogue, Marie Claire and others.
 Her work has received the industry and community recognition, including the French government’s award for the best publication on France in Russian in 2014.

-Anastasia teaches media theory and practice; her expertise ranges from television and multimedia production to fashion journalism and magazines.
-She also contributes to the Masters modules on multimedia journalism skills and social media for campaigning and activism.
+Anastasia teaches media theory and practice.
+Her expertise ranges from sociological to media theories; from television and multimedia production to fashion journalism.
+She has established a new module Diversity and the Media in 2018.
+She also contributes to the Masters teaching on theory and multimedia journalism skills.

 Fashion media, sustainability, Internet memes, viral storytelling, digital journalism

 For details of all my research outputs, visit my WestminsterResearch profile.